szymonborkowski/Shopping-and-Cooking-Assistant/README.md

 #### User Profile Screen:
 (Progress: basic implementation integrated)
 To add, remove, or modify information about themselves the user will use the user profile interface.
 This will be filled with editable text boxes that the user can modify and submit.
 Once the user saves the changes they will be uploaded to the database.
 The user will also be able to access their inventory from this interface, this includes the ingredients they already have at home.
 This feature will come in handy when someone is out doing shopping but they forget what they already have at home.

+#### Recipe Instruction Screen:
+(Progress: basic implementation integrated)
+As part of the recipe search feature, and the home screen feature, the user can select different recipes to cook.
+Once they click on a recipe this will open the recipe instruction screen.
+So far the implementation opens a new activity that displays the name, and  the instructions of the chosen recipe.